Mediterranean Allied Air Forces: Dissolution

 With the end of the war in Europe the MAAF was dissolved.
 The RAF components reformed as new British commands.
-MACAF became the RAF's Mediterranean Coastal Air Force and then AHQ Italy.
+The MACAF became the RAF's Mediterranean Coastal Air Force and then AHQ Italy.
 The MASAF was disbanded in August 1945; the MATAF in July 1945.

+Lawrence Darvall was Air Officer Commanding, Air Headquarters Italy from June 1946 before he moved on to take command of No. 3 Group RAF in March 1947.
+AHQ Italy was closed down at Udine in October 1947 after its seven fighter squadrons (72, No. 87 Squadron RAF, No. 92 Squadron RAF, No. 111 Squadron RAF, No. 112 Squadron RAF, 250, 253) and two other squadrons (225 and No. 654 Squadron RAF, an air observation post unit) had mostly disbanded.